pablo-icm/emm/content/publication/ferrera-marked-2014/index.md

   ( NW M editerranean) and their potential links to an array of environmental variables were explored.
 Cell numbers were low in winter and peaked in summer, showing a marked seasonality that positively correlated with day length and light at the surface.
-  Bacteriochlorophyll a concentration, their light‐harvesting pigment, was only detected between A pril and O ctober, and pigment cell quota showed large variations during this period.
+  Bacteriochlorophyll a concentration, their light-harvesting pigment, was only detected between A pril and O ctober, and pigment cell quota showed large variations during this period.
 Pyrosequencing analysis of the  puf M  gene revealed that the most abundant operational taxonomic units ( OTU s) were affiliated to phylogroup K (  G